* As many as four directors should not be re-elected - proxy firms

 On Tuesday, CtW welcomed ISS' recommendation, saying it would help finish an overhaul of the board that had begun a year or two ago, after a series of missteps starting with a wiretapping scandal in which it gave the go-ahead to monitor journalists' conversations, up to the ouster of former CEO Mark Hurd over his relationship with a female contractor.

 "The ISS recommendation adds enormous weight to the case for removing long-tenured Hewlett-Packard directors and finish the Board renewal," said Dieter Waizenegger, recently appointed executive director of CtW.

 "Despite having unanimously approved the Autonomy deal, the board continues to try to sweep the debacle under the rug by blaming the mess on a previous CEO it appointed.
 The Board must hold itself accountable, especially those directors who most clearly failed investors."

-HP shares rose 2 percent to $20.37 as the Dow Jones Industrial Index surged to a new high.
+HP shares rose 2 percent to finish at $20.37 as the Dow Jones Industrial Index surged to a new high.